+Was it tough putting a band together when you first started out compared to now in 2019?
 I would say easier back then than now.
 You could just meet people when you were out at the pub or in record or music stores which was really organic.
 Plus you had lots of ways to advertise for musicians, local music stores were everywhere and had notice boards and you had Sounds, Melody Maker and Kerrang classifieds so it seemed easier to network then.
 Strange when you think about social media now but so many “musicians” now seem purely driven by how much money are they going to get paid or when you ask for influences they just blurt out what they like and then say I want a band like that – there isn’t a band that sounds like Guns N Roses mixed with Slayer and Perry Como as far as I know, hahahaha.
 I mean, I like a lot of diverse stuff, but when it comes to the music I play, all of us in the band know where we are coming from musically.

+When or what was the spark that made you want to resurrect the band?
 Never say never eh?
 I was actually in Helsinki at the time and was with my friends from Plastic Tears, Miqu and Edu and we started talking a bit about our shared history and stuff and it cam up about how we had never actually managed to tour together which was something we had mentioned in the past.
 Anyway, by the end of the night I had contacted Taj and asked him if he fancied us putting the band back together and carrying on the legacy.

+Did you reach out to the other past members or don’t they do Rock and Roll anymore?
 Other than Taj, no. We had tried that before back in 2013 and that did not work out at all.
 People’s heads were in different places, old habits that had caused problems in the past were still there and it just became hard work to be around.
 In the end we were doing it for fun and certain individuals were making it anything but so we played our last show with a rag tag line-up in June 2015 and just walked away.

+You recently returned to the stage.
+How was it?
 It felt really good, we had some fire back in the belly and the audience reaction was just like the old days.
 It was a bit rough round the edges but that’s rock’n’roll and as we play more shows, etc things will smooth out more.

+You have finally got all the pieces of the band together tell us about the band in 2019? who what and where did you find them?
+Well, we are still drummerless actually and relying on session drummers to do the shows at the moment so that’s not ideal.
+We have a couple of really good guys helping us out on drums but it would be good to have the role filled permanently.
+Sadly everyone who contacts us either assumes we are signed to Universal Music and expects a massive salary, or just does not get what we are doing musically, so the search continues.
+Taj has been in the band since 1998 and been a friend even longer (since about ’89 or ’90), I always say he is my Nasty Suicide.
+We work together well and we both have a shared love of Hanoi Rocks.
 Ben Webster, the other guitarist we actually found through Facebook.
 We had been looking for ages and his name kept cropping up and in the end, his mate put him forward for it.
 We met up and just sat around, had a few drinks, jammed and it gelled right away.
 He had the right attitude and was under no illusions that we were about to get signed for 10 million dollars or any of that crap.
 He has definitely helped put the fire back in the belly.
 Ben Alexander on bass was actually a fan of the band and again we were linked through social media.
 We knew he played bass so when we started putting the band back together we asked him if he was up for this That was pretty much it.